MaslowCommunityGarden/Bolt-Together-Maslow-Frame/INSTRUCTIONS.md

 Repeat this process for the other leg.
 Note that making them mirror images of each other rather than identical will give the final machine symmetry which could be aesthetically pleasing.

-### Step 7: Attach cross beam
+### Step 7: Attach the cross beam

-Using the two 10" bolts attach the top beam to the frame with two 2x4 spacers and one 3/4 inch plywood spacer between the beam and the legs.
+Using the two 10" bolts, attach the top beam to the frame with two 2x4 spacers and one 3/4 inch plywood spacer between the beam and the legs.
 Tighten the bolts well to ensure that there is no play in the connection.

 ![](https://raw.githubusercontent.com/MaslowCommunityGarden/Bolt-Together-Maslow-Frame/master/Pictures/Top%20Beam%20Attached.jpg)

 ### Step 8: Stand it up and attach the backing plywood

 Stand up the legs and screw the backer plywood to the legs.
-Use one screw in each corner, many screws in the middle are not needed and you may run into them accidentally when routing.
+Use one screw in each corner, as many screws in the middle are not needed and you may run into them accidentally when routing.

 ![](https://raw.githubusercontent.com/MaslowCommunityGarden/Bolt-Together-Maslow-Frame/master/Pictures/Plywood%20Attached.jpg)

 ### Step 9: Attach the motors

 Screw the motor mounting brackets to the ends of the beam flush with the front edge using four of the short wood screws.
-Srew these down tightly - a lot of torque is applied to these when calibrating the motors later - you don't want them to move.
+Screw these down tightly - a lot of torque is applied to these when calibrating the motors later - you don't want them to move.

 ![](https://github.com/MaslowCNC/Mechanics/tree/master/Documentation/The%20Bolt%20Together%20Frame)